Fungus-Community-Edition/Fungus-wiki/fungus_docs/about_fungus.md

 [Chris Gregan] is the main author and maintainer of Fungus.
 He's co-founder of [Snozbot], along with [John O' Kane] and [Ronan Pearce].

 [Dr. Matt Smith] has kindly contributed the written documentation for the Fungus project.
-If you're new to Unity development then a great source of information, ideas and sample projects is his [Unity 5.x Cookbook], by Matt and [Chico Queiroz].
+If you're new to Unity development then a great source of information, ideas and sample projects is his [Unity 2021 Cookbook], by Matt and Shaun Ferns.

 ![img cookbook]